 District 4 - Johana Bencomo

-She currently serves as the Interim-Director for the local faith-based organizing non-profit, NM Comunidades en Accion y de Fe.
-She has been working with the non-partisan organization for 5 years.
-Johana has committed to a career in social justice and building power with underrepresented communities, primarily focusing on leadership development efforts.
+She most recently served as the Executive Director for the faith-based organizing non-profit in Southern NM, NM CAFé.
+She worked with the non-partisan organization for 8 years.
+Johana has committed to a career in social justice and building power with historically excluded communities, primarily focusing on immigrant and workers’ rights.
 Prior to her work at NM CAFé, she worked for a federal TRIO program at NMSU, where she served as an academic advisor for first-generation and low-income students.
+Johana is now working with the national organization, Women’s Democracy Lab, supporting Indigenous Women and Women of Color in elected office throughout the country.

-Bencomo is also a board member of the New Mexico Environmental Law Center, a field instructor for NMSU’s School of Social Work, and a current WK Kellogg Foundation Community Leadership Network Fellow.
+Johana is also a board member of the New Mexico Environmental Law Center, a field instructor for NMSU’s School of Social Work, a WK Kellogg Foundation Community Leadership Network Fellow, and a member of the Governor’s Advisory Council for Racial Justice.

 City Charter Section 2.04 General Powers and Duties